alexcheng1982/docker-magento2/README.md

 ### Database

 The default `docker-compose.yml` uses MySQL as the database and starts [phpMyAdmin](https://www.phpmyadmin.net/).
 The default URL for phpMyAdmin is `http://localhost:8580`.
 Use MySQL username and password to log in.

+Magento starts support of MySQL 5.7 in version `2.1.2`.
+Before `2.1.2`, MySQL 5.6 should be used.

 ## FAQ